cypress-io/cypress/docs/source/dashboard/overview/runs.md

 **To record your tests:**

-1. First {% url 'setup the project to record' dashboard-projects#Set-up-a-Project-to-Record %}.
+1. First {% url 'setup the project to record' projects#Set-up-a-Project-to-Record %}.
-2. Then {% url 'record your runs' dashboard-runs %}.
+2. Then {% url 'record your runs' runs %}.

 # What is recorded during a test run?